felipeng/cafofo-hightech/INSTALL.md

 ## Arduino

-1. Open the sketch in the Arduino IDE
+1. Open the `sketch/cafofo-hightech/cafofo-hightech.ino` in the Arduino IDE
 2. Adjust the values below
   * IP address: `IPAddress ip(192,168,0,1);`
   * Fill the pins array: `int pins[] = {0, 1, 2, 5, 6, 7, 8, 9};`